storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

       </td>

       <td style={{ textAlign: "left" }}>
-        1. The content standard point that has been violated
+        A. The content standard point that has been violated

-        2. Description of the violation
+        B. Description of the violationC.
+Proof of violation
-        3. Proof of violation
       </td>

       <td style={{ textAlign: "left" }}>